 Rich people often left money in their wills to pay a priest to pray for their souls.
 However, Protestants denied that Purgatory existed.
 Yet the belief continued and people were afraid of an unexpected death before they could confess their sins.

 Furthermore, in the 16th century, many people believed in ghosts.
 They believed that people who committed suicide were likely to return as ghosts.
-For this reason, people who killed themselves were very often buried by a crossroads with a stake through their hearts.
+For this reason, people who killed themselves were very often buried at a crossroads with a stake through their hearts.
 (That was believed to prevent their ghost ‘walking’).
 This practice continued until the early 19th century.

 After death, the body was placed in a shroud with sweet-smelling herbs or flowers.
 (It usually stayed in the family home until the funeral).
 A common superstition in Tudor Times was sin-eating.
 You passed bread and beer over a dead body to a hired sin-eater.
 It was believed that when he ate and drank he took the dead person’s sins on himself.

 However only the well-off could afford a coffin.
 Poor people were usually carried to the church in a coffin but they were buried in their shrouds.
 Only the rich could afford gravestones.

 At the time of the funeral, the church bell would ring again.
 Then as now, mourners wore black and after the funeral, they shared a meal.